lggaray/CMV-Classifier/README.md

 ![Plot3](cv-set13.png)

 The three models are very close in performance.
 Set 12 achieves the highest accuracy and recall scores and very high precision with the MLP classifier.
 It is also the least prone to overfitting.
 We could conclude then that this is the best model.
 However, it is necessary to evaluate the particular use of the classifier to select a winner.
 Even though set 8 has the lowest scores, it includes less features and consequently runs a little faster, which makes it a great alternative when caring about efficiency.
 If high precision was a requirement, then set 13 could be considered the best option, since it achieves the highest precision score.

+## Conclusion

+After trying different configurations of features, we can observe that the ones that perform best for identifying argumentative relations are modals, discourse markers, verbs and first and last words of the child.
+Similarity measures like n-gram overlap and word embedding contribute to reducing overfitting, while attack and support keywords increase precision.
+Regarding classifiers, the ones that perform best are SVM and MLP.

+Reddit is a carefully curated forum, with strict rules and a community that writes mainly standard English.
+For this reason, our classifier may not adjust so well to less regular texts.
+Future improvements in our model could be made by selecting better features.
+We could craft new features after doing error analysis of misclassified examples, validate all the feature sets instead of just some of them, or automatize this process via feature selection.
+We could also do hyperparameter optimization to choose the best parameter values for our model.
+Finally, we could define a threshold to filter low confidence predictions.

 ## References